Short History of the United States Flag

 In 1794, a second Flag Act was signed.
 In this resolution, two new stars and two more stripes were added to the design, which symbolized the addition of Vermont and Kentucky into the Union.
 This flag remained in use even when five more states were added to the Union.
 In 1818, the third Flag Act was signed that started the precedent of adding another star to the flag after each state’s entrance into the Union.
 In addition, this act reduced the number of stripes from fifteen to thirteen.

-The current flag has fifty stars and has remained unchanged since Alaska and Hawaii entered the Union in 1959 and 1960 respectively.
+The current flag has fifty stars and has remained unchanged since Alaska and Hawaii entered the Union in 1959.
 This is the longest-used rendition of the flag.